 3) School Supplies

 Allow your student to select and set up their supplies so that they are invested in the process.
 Some students like an accordion file system better than a tabbed divider system.
-Others may find that heavy-gauge notebook paper with reinforced holes are more effective so that important information doesn’t fall out and get lost.
+Others may find that heavy-gauge notebook paper with reinforced holes is more effective so that important information doesn’t fall out and get lost.
 Try clear slip-sleeves for papers that they need or want to keep in their notebook for the whole year.
 Plastic crates make filing and access to papers quick and easy; also, they can be stacked to maximize a small space.
-Labels, cue cards, and color-coding can also be helpful filing tools.
+Labels, cue cards, and color coding can also be helpful filing tools.
 It may help to have color-coordinated folders and notebooks for each subject.
 Suggest separating the folder pockets into sections such as “work that needs to be done” and “work that is completed” so they can easily store and locate items.
 Colored dots or sticky notes can be placed on the corners of assignments to help your teen identify a particular subject or prioritize work, such as using green to mean “complete today” and red for “due next week.”

 As your student becomes more independent, learning to organize and prioritize different aspects of their lives they will more efficiently use their time and as a result, may (at times) experience less stress.

 Fortunately, “being organized” can look different for each person and even change over time.
 Help your student get organized by introducing tools and solutions that help with organization.
 Start small, then branch out as you both become more comfortable.
 Remember, be patient as they may need to experiment with different systems to find one that works for them.
-In the end, being organized will help them perform better academically and in the long-term, their professional and adult life.
+In the end, being organized will help them perform better academically and in the long term, in their professional and adult life.